hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `environment_variables` - (Optional) A set of key/value environment variable pairs to assign to the function.

-* `retry_on_failure` - (Optional) Whether the function should be retried on failure.
-This only applies to bucket and topic triggers, not HTTPS triggers.
-Deprecated.
-Use `event_trigger.failure_policy.retry` instead.

 The `event_trigger` block supports:

 * `event_type` - (Required) The type of event to observe.
 For example: `"providers/cloud.storage/eventTypes/object.change"`